Ethancale/Slash/README.md

 <h1>What is the Microsoft Azure Fundamentals certification exam?</h1>
-The Microsoft Azure Fundamentals (AZ-900) exam is an entry-level certification designed for you if you have just started to familiarize yourself with Azure or the entire cloud computing world. <a href="https://www.certshero.com/microsoft">Microsoft AZ-900 certification</a> provides a general overview of the core cloud concepts, core Azure services, Azure architecture, and management and governance features.
+The Microsoft Azure Fundamentals (AZ-900) exam is an entry-level certification designed for you if you have just started to familiarize yourself with Azure or the entire cloud computing world. <a href="https://www.certshero.com/microsoft">Microsoft Azure Fundamentals certification</a> provides a general overview of the core cloud concepts, core Azure services, Azure architecture, and management and governance features.
 The course content is divided into three significant categories:

 <ul>
 <li>Cloud concepts</li>